-Donald Trump has opened up a 5,000 square mile marine conservation area to commercial fishing.
+Donald Trump has opened up a 5,000 square mile marine conservation area to commercial fishing

-The President has rolled back protections at a major marine conservation area in the Atlantic Ocean, signing an order to allow commercial fishing in a stretch of water environmentalists say is critical for endangered right whales and other fragile marine life.
+The US President has rolled back protections at a major marine conservation area in the Atlantic Ocean, signing an order to allow commercial fishing in a stretch of water environmentalists say is critical for endangered right whales and other fragile marine life.

 The Northeast Canyons and Seamounts Marine National Monument off the New England coast, created by former President Barack Obama, was the first national marine monument in the Atlantic Ocean, and one of just five marine monuments nationwide.